 Inevitably, she breaks it and he loses his LEGO-loving mind.

-Although we have a good system for organizing extra LEGO bricks, we’ve yet to implement any LEGO display ideas that will keep my son’s precious creations away from his little sister.
+Although we have a good system for organizing extra LEGO bricks, we hadn’t implemented any LEGO display ideas that will keep my son’s precious creations away from his little sister.

-10 LEGO Display Ideas to Show Off and Store Completed Projects
+How to Display LEGO Sets: 10 Ideas to Show Off and Store Your Collection

 This post contains affiliate links, which connect you with products directly related to this post.
 If you click and make a purchase, I may receive a small commission at absolutely no cost to you.
 Please read my disclosures for more information.